SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

 To **migrate existing data** to STaaS, the following limitations apply:

 - Migrating logger tables is supported from DataMiner 10.3.11 onwards<!-- RN 37283 --> for systems using a [dedicated clustered storage setup](xref:Dedicated_clustered_storage), and from DataMiner 10.3.12 onwards<!-- RN 37408 --> for systems using a Cassandra database per DMA.

 - Migration of a setup with multiple OpenSearch/Elasticsearch clusters is not yet supported.

 - Migration from a MySQL setup is not yet supported.

 In addition, the following **other limitations** currently apply:

-- Custom configuration of TTL values are not supported yet.

 - [Jobs](xref:jobs), [Ticketing](xref:ticketing), and [API Deployment](xref:Overview_of_Soft_Launch_Options#apideployment) data are not supported.

 - The following indexing engine functionality is not supported: Alarm Console search tab, search suggestions in the Alarm Console, aliases, and aggregation.

+- Custom configuration of TTL values is not yet supported.

 - Direct queries from DataMiner Cube to the database are not supported.